epfl-ada/ada-2023-project-crunchychicken/README.md

 - check the saved files and find a way to share them
 - check how to use wiki and freebase id with wikidata
 - check for a scrapper on wikidata + IMDb or other
-- Create a notebook with all the saves, probably move the single file notebook to an exploration branch
+- Create a notebook with all the dataframes, probably move the single file notebook to an exploration branch
 - create a drawboard 1: files and their fields
 - create a drawboard 2: dataframes and their columns
 # Dataset